This may not be a huge revelation for many, but the two most populous countries in the world are also the most polluted ones.

 Beijing and Mumbai now have dangerous levels of pollution, putting everyone who lives in these two capital cities at risk.
 World leaders are now pressuring China and India to comply with safety standards and cut pollution levels.

-The latest press release from China says it met pollution goals from its 5 year plan earlier than expected.
-Meanwhile, India announced special measures to bring down its own pollution level.
+The latest press release from China says they met their five-year pollution goals earlier than expected.
+Meanwhile, India announced special measures to bring down their own pollution level.

 China Pollution Meets Goals, But Long Way to Go